kinnala/scikit-fem/docs/howto.rst

 Performing projections
 ======================

+A common issue in finite element analysis is that you have either an analytical function with a given expression or a finite element function defined on one basis, while what you would like to have instead is the same function defined on another finite element basis.

 We can use :math:`L^2` projection to find discrete counterparts of functions or transform from one finite element basis to another.
+For example, suppose we have
-Suppose we have :math:`u_0(x,y) = x^3 y^3` defined on the boundary of the domain and want to find the corresponding discrete function which is extended by zero in the interior of the domain.
-You could explicitly assemble and solve the linear system corresponding to: find :math:`\widetilde{u_0} \in V_h` satisfying
+:math:`u_0(x,y) = x^3 y^3` defined on the boundary of the domain and want to find the corresponding discrete function which is extended by zero in the interior of the domain.
+Technically, you could explicitly assemble and solve the linear system corresponding to: find :math:`\widetilde{u_0} \in V_h` satisfying

 .. math::

    \int_{\partial \Omega} \widetilde{u_0} v\,\mathrm{d}s = \int_{\partial \Omega} u_0 v\,\mathrm{d}s\quad \forall v \in V_h.

-However, this is so common that we have a shortcut :meth:`~skfem.assembly.AbstractBasis.project`:
+However, this is so common that we have a shortcut command :meth:`~skfem.assembly.basis.AbstractBasis.project`:

 .. doctest::